Infineon/mtb-example-ce240614-motor-control-solutions/README.md

 ## Operation

-1. Connect the KIT_XMC7200_DC_V1 Motor Control Card and power board using the adapter board as shown in **Figure 1** in the [Hardware setup](#hardware-setup) section.
+1. Connect the kit as per [Hardware setup](#hardware-setup) section.

-2. Ensure that the input voltage selection jumper (X20) is set to 2-3 position (V5V) in the control board.

-3. Ensure that all the micro switches of SW3 are on the right side for proper operation.

-4. Connect the motor wires to the motor terminal connector (CN3) on the power board.

-5. Connect the 24 V DC power supply to the DC input barrel jack (CN1) on the power board and turn on the power supply.

-6. Program the board using one of the following:
+2. Program the board using one of the following:

    <details><summary><b>Using Eclipse IDE</b></summary>